brittani-ericksen/front-end-project/README.md

 ## Credits

--GetEstablishments and Spinners by Brittany:
+-GetEstablishments and Spinners by Brittani:
   link:

 -JavaScript Function by Chris: